Descriptions of Jefferson’s physical appearance and demeanor

 Randolph Jefferson: An Overlooked Primary Suspect

 Re-examining the history and Thomas Jefferson’s correspondence at the time, it turns out that the book Thomas Jefferson and his unknown brother Randolph includes a relevant letter from Thomas to his brother.
 Randolph, who was then a widower, was invited by his brother to come to visit — which would place him at Monticello a little over 9 months prior to the birth of Eston Hemings.
-Randolph also coincidentally visited Monticello immediately after Eston’s birth.
+Randolph also coincidentally appeared at Monticello immediately after Eston’s birth.

 Of the Jefferson males, Randolph Jefferson in particular is a bit of an enigma and rarely appears in history books.
 In fact, what little is known of him comes from only a few sources, one of which is the Memoirs of a Monticello Slave by Isaac Granger Jefferson.
 He described Randolph as being much different than his brother Thomas: “Old Master’s brother, Mass Randall, was a mighty simple man: used to come out among black people, play the fiddle and dance half the night; hadn’t much more sense than Isaac.”
-In fact, a common description of Randolph was that he was impressionable, unaccomplished and not very intellectually curious (which is perhaps why he was overlooked by the history books).
+In fact, a common description of Randolph was that he was impressionable, unaccomplished and not very intellectually curious, which is perhaps why he was overlooked by the history books.

 In addition, Eston Hemings’ family’s oral history stated that they were descended from a Jefferson uncle.
 Julia Westerinen told the Washington Post “It was never really talked about in our family… We were told we were related somehow to an uncle of Jefferson’s.”.
 At the time, Randolph Jefferson was known at Monticello as “Uncle” and “Uncle Jefferson.”